Your feedback is important to us

 We can learn and improve by listening to you and taking action if the care does not meet our high standards.

 Following your care with us you will receive a text from our ‘Friends and Family’ feedback service through which you can rate your experience in our units.

 If you would like to discuss any aspects of your care, we would encourage you to talk to your midwife or midwifery ward manager at the time of your stay with us.

-If you have any further concerns and feel that you would like to discuss this with a member of our midwifery management team or supervisor of midwives, you can contact them by telephoning the labour ward.
+If you have any further concerns and feel that you would like to discuss this with a member of our midwifery management team, you can contact them by telephoning the labour ward.